IArchondo/nba_fantasy_score_predictor/README.md

 and predict winning probabilities for each of the two teams.

 In order to do that I will model a player's future performance based on their past games, creating a performance distribution.
+Adding all these predictions, I will be able to simulate matchup outcomes and find an overall outcome distribution.

 With this project, I will try to enhance my knowledge of:
 - web scraping